Yordan Osorio

-Yordan Hernando Osorio Paredes ([ˈɟʝoɾðan oˈsoɾjo]; born 10 May 1994) is a Venezuelan professional footballer who plays as a centre-back for Serie B club Parma and the Venezuela national team.
+Yordan Hernando Osorio Paredes ([ˈɟʝoɾðan oˈsoɾjo]; born 10 May 1994) is a Venezuelan professional footballer who plays as a centre-back for Deportivo La Guaira and the Venezuela national team.

 Formed at Zamora FC, he spent most of his career in Europe, representing Tondela, Porto and Vitória de Guimarães in the Portuguese Primeira Liga, Zenit in the Russian Premier League and Parma in Serie A in Italy.
 He won a league and cup double on loan at Zenit in 2020.

 A full international for Venezuela from 2017, Osorio represented the nation at the 2019 Copa América.

 Club career

-Zamora / Tondela
+Zamora and Tondela

 Born in Barinas, Osorio began his career at hometown club Zamora F.C. in the Venezuelan Primera División, where he won three league titles.
 In January 2017, he joined C.D.
 Tondela in Portugal's Primeira Liga on a contract lasting until 2021.

 Osorio made his debut for Tondela on 22 January 2017 in a 4–0 loss at S.L.
 Benfica, as a 79th-minute substitute for Fernando Ferreira.
 Six days later, he started at home to G.D.
 Chaves and scored his first goal to open a 2–0 win.
 In late April, he scored in consecutive wins over Rio Ave F.C. and C.D.
 Nacional at the Estádio João Cardoso, as his team avoided relegation on goal difference over F.C.
 Arouca.